 - The negative phase (lowering phase) taxis.
 The slower the dumbbell is lowered, the faster you can pump up the brachialis.

 - Cheating (throwing a dumbbell up by inertia) is cool, but not in this case.
-From an exercise for the hands, hammers immediately become an exercise for the front delta.
+From an exercise for the hands and arms, hammers immediately become an exercise for the front deltoid muscle.

 - It is not worth straightening your arms below completely, before extending at the elbow.
-This will release tension from the bicep and allow it to relax.
+This will release tension from the bicep and allow it to relax, which will release blood from the muscles.

-- Additional tension in the muscles of the arms at the top point will increase the quality of the exercise and the stiffness of the muscles themselves.
+- Additional tension in the muscles of the arms at the top point will increase the quality of the exercise and the stiffness of the muscles themselves, by keeping the blood within the working muscle.

 Hammer curls with dumbbells or biceps curls, which is better?

-To be honest, the questions, which exercise is better, are usually asked to me by newcomers who have come to the gym recently.
-But more experienced people are no longer tormented by such dilemmas, because there are no good or bad exercises, each has its own pros and cons.
+To be honest, the questions, which exercise is better, are usually asked by newcomers who have come to the gym recently.
+But more experienced people are no longer tormented by such dilemmas, because there are no good or bad exercises, each has its own pros and cons and this will differ between each individual.

-That is, to gain mass in the arms, you need to do both this exercise and this.
-Any curls with a barbell or with dumbbells, in which the palm looks up, help to increase the size of the biceps, and training the brachialis, gives the arms width and muscularity.
+That is, to gain mass in the arms, you will need to do both of these exercises.
+Any curls with a barbell or with dumbbells, in which the palm looks up, help to increase the size of the biceps and training the brachialis, gives the arms width and muscularity.
 While increasing their power potential.

-Conclusion: Hammer-style dumbbell curls, biceps exercises will not replace, but can complement them.
-Therefore, their place is at the end of the arm training complex, and you need to start it with pumping triceps or biceps.
+Conclusion: Hammer-style dumbbell curls, biceps exercises will not replace them, but can complement them.
+Therefore, their place is at the end of the arm training complex and you need to start it with pumping the triceps or biceps.

 Brachialis Exercises You Should Try

-The hammer on the biceps can be done in different ways: with one hand, with two at once, alternately, standing, sitting on an incline bench or even on a Scott bench.
+The hammer on the biceps can be done in different ways, such as; with one hand, with two at once, alternately, standing, sitting on an incline bench or even on a Scott bench.
 But they are all similar to each other and differ only in the level of isolation of the brachialis muscles.
 However, there are exercises for brachialis and more original ones:

 Parallel Handle Barbell Curl

 In terms of execution technique, these are all the same bending of the arms as with dumbbells, but only it is easier to perform them.
-The projectile is one, located in front of the body, it is impossible to lower it down, fully straightening the arms at the elbows.
-The muscles are in constant tension, it is easier to concentrate on their contraction.
+The weighted bar is one, located in front of the body, it is impossible to lower it down, fully straightening the arms at the elbows.
+The muscles are in constant tension, it is easier to concentrate on their contraction and keep the blood pumped within the muscle itself.

 Therefore, bending the arms with a barbell with parallel arms can be called concentrated brachialis lifts.
 In terms of its effect on the biceps, such a barbell loses to dumbbells, but it is easier to pump the shoulder muscle with it.